-Tesla Motors is happy with its third quarter results, which boast a 10 percent increase in revenue from last quarter's $28.4 million to $31.2 million, an improved gross margin of 30 percent from 22 percent previously, and a net loss of $34.9 million compared to its second quarter figure of $38.5 million.
-While an improvement from just a quarter ago, the large net losses this year stem mostly from development costs associated with the upcoming Model S sedan, which is planned for launch in 2012.
+Tesla Motors is happy with its third quarter results, which show a ten-percent increase in revenue from last quarter's $28.4 million up to $31.2 million, improved gross margin to 30 percent (from 22 percent previously) and a net loss of $34.9 million compared to its second quarter figure of $38.5 million.
+While all this is an improvement from last quarter, the large net losses this year stem mostly from development costs associated with the upcoming Model S sedan, planned to launch in 2012.
 R&D costs alone shot up from just $1.3 million in last year's Q3 to $26.7 million this year.
 According to CEO Elon Musk: